Gendow/raspberrypi_bmp280/README.md

 - RaspberryPi SCL to SCK on sensor (orange)
 - RaspberryPi SDA to SDI on sensor (blue)

-The pins on the sensor have been labelled on the board itself.
-The pins on the RaspberryPi can be found using the `pinout` command in the console.
+The pins on the sensor are labelled on the board.
+The pins on the RaspberryPi can be found using the `pinout` command in the terminal.

 <img src="https://github.com/codehub-rony/raspberrypi_bmp280/blob/master/images/pinout.PNG">

-I highly recommened reading the official [pinout documentation](https://learn.adafruit.com/adafruit-bmp280-barometric-pressure-plus-temperature-sensor-breakout/pinouts) of the sensor to get an understand of the pin's purpose.
+I highly recommened reading the official [pinout documentation](https://learn.adafruit.com/adafruit-bmp280-barometric-pressure-plus-temperature-sensor-breakout/pinouts) of the sensor to understand what these pins are acutally for.

 ### Detect sensor
 Once we have wired the sensor, we need to make sure the RaspberryPi has actually detected it.
 Otherwise our Python code will throw an error.
-To check if the device has been detected, we can use:
+To check if the device has been detected type the following command in the terminal:

 `sudo i2cdetect -y 1`

-This will return a matrix showing all devices that have been detected on the I2C pins.
-The possibility to connect multiple devices on the same pins is one of the reasons why I2C standard is popular.
+This will return a matrix showing all devices that have been detected on the I2C bus.
+Yes, you read it correctly.
+I2C provides us with the possibility to connect multiple devices on the same pins.
+This is unique to the I2C standard.
 The RaspberryPi will automatically assign each device to a different port number.
 This allows us to communicate with different devices at the same time.

 <img src="https://github.com/codehub-rony/raspberrypi_bmp280/blob/master/images/i2c_detect.PNG">

 We can see that our sensor has been detected on port 77.
-Continue to the next section of this tutorial if you can see your sensor on any of the ports.
+Continue to the next section of this tutorial if your sensor has been assigned to any of the ports.

 If your sensor hasn't been detected; double check the wiring.
 Also, make sure I2C has been enabled and configured properly.
 Adafruit has a nice [tutorial](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2) on how to set up the I2C on your RasperryPi.

 ### Reading sensor data with Python
 Make sure you have installed [Adafruit CircuitPython](https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython).
 This is a python library that adds hardware support to Python.
-It allows us to work the hardware in an easy way.
+It allows us to work microcontrolers in an easy way.

 Assuming CircuitPython is working, we can now move on to installing the specific library for the BMP280 sensor

 `pip3 install adafruit-circuitpython-bmp280`

-From here one it is super easy to get the first measurements results.
-First, we will create our bmp280 object to enable access to the measurements:
+From here on it is super easy to read the measurements of the sensor.
+First, we will create our bmp280 object to access the sensor:
 ```
 # Create sensor object using the I2C port
 i2c = busio.I2C(board.SCL, board.SDA)
 sensor = adafruit_bmp280.Adafruit_BMP280_I2C(i2c)
 ```

-The altitude is calculating using the measured pressure and the sea level pressure at your location.
-In order to get a correct altitude, we will have to set the `sea_level_pressure` property of the sensor.
+Now, there is some fakenews going on in this sensor.
+It isn't actually measuring the altitude.
+You can't measure altitude with hardware.
+Instead, the altitude is calculated using the pressure measurements and the sea level pressure.
+The sea level pressure needs to be set manually in order to get a correct altitude.
 You can find the sea level pressure in local weather reports.

 ```
 sensor.sea_level_pressure = 991.35
 ```
 This method is oke for now.
 However, the weather is changing constantly.
-This change will also affect the sea level pressure which in turn....
+This change will also affect the pressure at sea level, which in turn....
 Yes, will also affect the accuracy of your altitude calculations.
 So, make sure to update the `sea_level_pressure` property on a regular base.
-Or, automate this task.
+Or - if you are lazy like me - automate this task.
 More on this in the next section.

 Now that we have configured our sensor and the altitude calculations, we can start reading out the sensor.
-The people at Adafruit are doing an amazing work at simplifying things for us.
+The people at Adafruit are doing an amazing job at simplifying things for us.
 This is the code to get your first measurements printed to the console:

 ```
 while True: